Mitsubishi-Electric-Asia/.github/README.md

 ![Mitsubishi Electric Singapore](images/genimage.jpg)

-## Welcome to Mitsubishi Electric Singpaore Github.
+## Welcome to Mitsubishi Electric Singapore Github.

 Software built by our developers for the community.
 Mitsubishi electric is a global leader in factotry automation solutions.